zheqiaochen/zheqiaochen.github.io/_posts/2024-11-21-openai-batch-tools.md

 1. **CSV to JSONL Converter**: Converts a CSV file to JSONL format, which is required for OpenAI Batch processing.
 ![csv_to_jsonl](https://i.ibb.co/cbbp2WW/Screenshot-2024-11-26-at-11-08-09-AM.png)
-2. **JSONL File Splitter**: Splits the JSONL file into several smaller files of equal size, making it easier to handle large datasets within the batch service limits.
+2. **JSONL File Splitter**: Splits the JSONL file into several smaller files of equal size.
+My suggestion is that if you upload one JSONL file and it exceeds the batch service limits, you can split it into 2 or 3 smaller files and register a new OpenAI account to process them separately, and combine the results later.
 ![jsonl_splitter](https://i.ibb.co/KmkRr9v/Screenshot-2024-11-26-at-10-54-52-AM.png)
 3. **JSONL Response Extractor**: After downloading the batch outcomes from the OpenAI server, this feature extracts the responses and converts them back to a CSV file.
 ![jsonl_extractor](https://i.ibb.co/MscjT94/Screenshot-2024-11-26-at-10-54-55-AM.png)